Fascial Manipulation®Stecco Method - Podiatry.

 Venue: To be confirmed.

-LEVEL 4: 27-28 Feb (practical to be confirmed)
+LEVEL 4: 27-28 Feb (this is provisional)

 LEVEL 1: 13-14 March (practical)